Some of the seabirds we frequently find in Faxa Bay, other than Puffins – Gannet, Cormorants, Terns, and Eider Ducks.

-The sea birds we frequently see on our tours have a special place in our hearts, not just because they tell us the seasons, like the raucous Arctic Tern filling our skies in the summer months, but because they help us find the whales we adore so much.
-The cetaceans only surface to breath, and are submerged, feeding for much of the time, we have to be looking in the right place at the right time to see a fin, or a blow, or anything else that might indicate a the presence of a whale.
+The seabirds we frequently see on our tours have a special place in our hearts, not just because they tell us the seasons, like the raucous Arctic Tern filling our skies in the summer months, but because they help us find the whales we adore so much.
+The cetaceans only surface to breathe, and are submerged, feeding for much of the time, we have to be looking in the right place at the right time to see a fin, or a blow, or anything else that might indicate the presence of a whale.

-Northern Gannet – (Morus bassanus) is a large sea bird, with wingspan of up to 180cm.
-It is striking in colour, mostly white, with a dark end to its wings and a faint yellowy buff colour on its head, but it’s most easily identifiable feature is how it dives.
+Northern Gannet – (Morus bassanus) is a large seabird, with a wingspan of up to 180cm.
+It is striking in colour, mostly white, with a dark end to its wings and a faint yellowy buff colour on its head, but it is most easily identifiable feature is how it dives.
 It will soar at over 30metres, scouting for fish, before diving down into the water at up to 100kph!
-Just before impact it tucks its wings in making it perfectly aerodynamic.
+Just before impact, it tucks its wings in making it perfectly aerodynamic.